 The Company is involved in litigation purporting to be a nation-wide class action involving the alleged overbilling of patients who are covered by private insurance.
 The Company has reached a settlement with the class that will not materially differ from accruals previously established or have a material adverse effect on the Company.
 The Company has now substantially implemented its obligations under the settlement.
-On January 9, 2001, the Company was served with a complaint in North Carolina which purported to be a class action and makes claims similar to those referred to above.
+On January 9, 2001, the Company was served with a complaint in North Carolina which purported to be a class action and made claims similar to those referred to above.
 That claim has now been dismissed with prejudice.

 On June 24, 2003, the Company and certain of its executive officers were sued in the United States District Court for the Middle District of North Carolina in the first of a series of putative shareholder class actions alleging securities fraud.
 Since that date, at least five other complaints containing substantially identical allegations have been filed against the Company and certain of the Company's executive officers.
 Each of the complaints alleges that the defendants violated the federal securities laws by making material misstatements and/or omissions that caused the price of the Company's stock to be artificially inflated between February 13 and October 3, 2002.
 The plaintiffs seek certification of a class of substantially all persons who purchased shares of the Company's stock during that time period and unspecified monetary damages.
-The Company anticipates that these six cases, as well as any subsequently filed cases making substantially similar allegations, will be consolidated and proceed as a single case.
+These six cases have been consolidated and will proceed as a single case.
 The defendants deny any liability and intend to defend the case vigorously.
 At this time, it is premature to make any assessment of the potential outcome of the cases or whether they could have a material adverse effect on the Company's financial condition.